Canadian Marketing Code of Ethics & Standards

-Test or survey data referred to in any marketing communication must be established prior to the claim being made, reliable, valid and current and must support the specific claim, as it is likely to be perceived.
-Marketers must be able to substantiate the basis for any performance, efficacy or length of life claim or comparison and must not imply a scientific, factual or statistical basis where none exists.
+Test or survey data referred to in any marketing communication must be established prior to the claim being made, and must be reliable, valid and current and must support the specific claim, as it is likely to be perceived.
+Marketers must be able to prove the basis for any performance, efficacy or length of life claim or comparison and must not imply a scientific, factual or statistical basis where none exists.

 I5.1 Marketers should identify themselves and must not engage in marketing communications in the guise of one purpose when the intent is a different purpose.